-Central Park Hospital to Close on Fall in New York COVID-19 Cases
+Central Park Hospital to Close on Fall in New York Covid-19 Cases

 An emergency hospital set up in Central Park in New York due to the coronavirus will close in about two weeks, when it finishes treating the last patients admitted there, the Christian group that directs it announced this Sunday, due to the decrease in cases in the city that was the epicenter of the pandemic in the United States.

-A dozen tents, with fans, stood in the park in front of the Mount Sinai Hospital in late March, when the hospital capacity of the Big Apple was overwhelmed by the health emergency.
+A dozen tents, with fans, were erected in the park in front of Mount Sinai Hospital in late March, when the hospital capacity of the Big Apple was overwhelmed by the health emergency.

-Samaritan’s Purse, a United States-based Christian humanitarian organization, said in a statement that the field hospital treated 191 infected with coronavirus and that from Monday it will stop receiving new patients.
+Samaritan’s Purse, a Christian humanitarian organization based in the United States, said in a statement that the field hospital treated 191 infected with coronavirus and that from Monday it will stop receiving new patients.

 He explained that it will take him about two weeks to finish treating the last patients he houses before decontaminating and dismantling the tents.